-- 7.2.1 Single Unit vehicles or loads greater than 65 feet, but not exceeding 85 feet, in length must be accompanied by at least one pilot/escort vehicle on all routes. - 7.2.2 Single Unit vehicles or loads greater than 85 feet in length must be accompanied by at least two pilot/escort vehicles on all routes.
+- 7.2.1 Must have a "LONG LOAD", "OVERSIZE", or "OVERSIZE LOAD" sign affixed to the rear when overall length on a single vehicle exceeds 53 feet. - 7.2.2 Single Unit vehicles or loads greater than 65 feet, but not exceeding 85 feet, in length must be accompanied by at least one pilot/escort vehicle on all routes. - 7.2.3 Single Unit vehicles or loads greater than 85 feet in length must be accompanied by at least two pilot/escort vehicles on all routes.